Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 (which will later be used to call methods from the browser, like *open* or *type*)

+The initial parameters that you should give when you create the browser instance
+are:

+host
+    This is the ip location where the server is located.
+Most of the times is the same machine than the one where the client is running, so you'll see that it's an optional parameter on some clients. port
+    As the host, it determines on which socket is the server listening waiting for the client to communicate with him.
+Again, it can be optional in some client drivers. browser
+    The browser in which you want to run the tests.
+This is a required parameter (I hope you understand why :)) url
+    The base url of the application under test.
+This is also required on all the client libs and Selenium-RC needs it before starting the browser due to the way the same server is implemented.

 Finally, some languages require the browser to be started explicitly by calling it's *start* method.